RRZE-HPC/likwid/README.md

 You can get the releases of LIKWID at: http://ftp.fau.de/pub/likwid/

-For build and installation hints see INSTALL file
+For build and installation hints see INSTALL file or check the build instructions page in the wiki https://github.com/RRZE-HPC/likwid/wiki/Build

 --------------------------------------------------------------------------------
 Documentation